abstratt/simplified-shared-build-service-demo/README.md

 ## Proposed programming model

-For Gradle 8+ (release to be confirmed), we intend to release a new model for consuming shared build services (issue).
+For Gradle 8+ (release to be confirmed), we intend to release a new model for consuming shared build services.
 In this new model, all that is required is:

 1. declaring a property typed using the service type
 2. marking with `@ServiceReference("nameOfService")`